 Sarah Neuburger is an Atlanta based freelance illustrator and designer who received an MFA in Studio Art from the School of Visual Arts.
 She has illustrated and authored a stationery collection with Chronicle Books and worked with lots of businesses big and small.
-Many companies she has worked with are based in Atlanta and turning the city into a big ball of awesome–high fives to that!
+Many companies she has worked with are based in Atlanta and have made our city a big ball of awesome–high fives to that!

 Similar to the U.S. government, she works under three branches: Sarah Neuburger (illustrator), The Small Object (online shop) and Paper Ghost Press (retail/wholesale print company with friends).